"Music is the universal language of mankind."

 Fast forward to my life as an adult when I married at 21 and moved to Denver.
 I didn't have a piano at home, and didn't think much about playing one as I became involved with family, work, friends and life in general.

 In the Summer of 2013, I had a profound conversation with a stranger, and I remember she asked me, "what is something that you want to do for yourself?"
 "Play piano again" was my instant reply.
-Not more than a week or two after that, I sought out an acquaintance who is a talented piano teacher and performer, and I took several lessons from him with the goal of learning to play pop music rather than the classical and sacred music that I grew up learning to play.
+Not more than a week or two after that, I sought out an acquaintance who is a talented piano teacher and performer, and I took several lessons from him with the goal of learning to play pop music.
 The music theory and fundamentals that I learned as a child had stuck and I was able to build on that foundation to play music that I enjoy.

 Playing for my own pleasure was not enough for me however, which is why I choose to seek opportunities and venues where I can play piano for others to enjoy as well.

 As a pianist, my aim is to provide beautiful, ambient music for your wedding, private event, lounge, restaurant, senior community, or any event that calls for live piano music.